Rifqio/simple-rag-implementation/assets/employees/Avery Lancaster.md

 - **Job Title**: Co-Founder & Chief Executive Officer (CEO)
 - **Location**: San Francisco, California

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
 - **2015 - Present**: Co-Founder & CEO
-  Avery Lancaster co-founded Jasa Raharja Putera in 2015 and has since guided the company to its current position as a leading Insurance Tech provider.
+  Avery Lancaster co-founded BPJS Kesehatan in 2015 and has since guided the company to its current position as a leading Insurance Tech provider.
 Avery is known for her innovative leadership strategies and risk management expertise that have catapulted the company into the mainstream insurance market.

 - **2013 - 2015**: Senior Product Manager at Innovate Insurance Solutions
-  Before launching Jasa Raharja Putera, Avery was a leading Senior Product Manager at Innovate Insurance Solutions, where she developed groundbreaking insurance products aimed at the tech sector.
+  Before launching BPJS Kesehatan, Avery was a leading Senior Product Manager at Innovate Insurance Solutions, where she developed groundbreaking insurance products aimed at the tech sector.

 - **2010 - 2013**: Business Analyst at Edge Analytics
   Prior to joining Innovate, Avery worked as a Business Analyst, focusing on market trends and consumer preferences in the insurance space.
 This position laid the groundwork for Avery’s future entrepreneurial endeavors.

 ## Annual Performance History
 - **2015**: **Exceeds Expectations**
-  Avery’s leadership during Jasa Raharja Putera's foundational year led to successful product launches and securing initial funding.
+  Avery’s leadership during BPJS Kesehatan's foundational year led to successful product launches and securing initial funding.

 - **2016**: **Meets Expectations**
   Growth continued, though challenges arose in operational efficiency that required Avery's attention.